CL-17656/CS520_Front/README.md

        - View the feedback provided by the instructor for the quiz
    - **Instructor stats**:
        - View the overall distribution of the unique quiz scores through the interactive charts.
-       - Get better insights into the performance of the students by analysing each question though interactive pie charts
+       - Get better insights into the performance of the students by analysing single and multiple choice questions though interactive pie charts.
+The instructor can interact with the pie charts to get detailed distribution about the choices of the students.
+    These statistics are very crucial for both -- students and instructors -- to learn about the areas of improvement.
 ---

 ## Installation